 Whether you’re returning to campus as an alumnus or visiting for the first time, The Hotel at the University of Maryland is classy and contemporary with multiple restaurants and an Elizabeth Arden spa.
 Take a leisurely stroll or board the free shuttle to explore the surrounding area.

 Frederick has become the state’s beer mecca, and each May it hosts Maryland Craft Beer Festival—a party in celebration of the explosive growth of locally brewed artisan ales.
 More than 40 Maryland breweries poured over 180 different types of beer as live music played and revelers enjoyed the lively downtown scene.

 Any trip to Maryland’s Civil War battlefields should start at Monocacy, where Union troops thwarted the Confederacy’s bold plan to seize D.C. and disrupt the election of 1864.
 Visitors interested in the history of the fight for South Mountain can start at Washington Monument State Park, where guides help you navigate the scattered battle sites.
 Located on the Gettysburg Campaign Trail, Frederick’s National Museum of Civil War Medicine makes for a fascinating side trip, as immersive exhibits detail the valiant work done by caregivers tasked with healing.

 Check out this article on 18 Under the Radar Places in Mid-Maryland to Take Your Sweetheart

-The Battle of Bladensburg Visitor Center and Waterfront Park, part of The Star-Spangled Banner National Historic Trail, tells the story of the people, places and events of the War of 1812.
+The Battle of Bladensburg Visitor Center and Waterfront Park, part of The Star-Spangled Banner Scenic Byway, tells the story of the people, places and events of the War of 1812.
 Located on the Anacostia River, the waterfront park features a riverside walk and public fishing pier.
 Bring or rent a canoe, kayak or rowboat to explore the historic waterway.